 Melodic Tropes in Sciarrino’s "Vanitas"

 In Vanitas, Sciarrino makes use of only one overarching distinct melodic figure which accompanies the voice through the hour-long work.
-Since he rarely deviates from such figure, I hear the text as slowly neutralized by the repetition of what constitutes a universal morphologically identical melodic trope which envelope rarely changes: From silence, to a crescendo, to an ending in a tail of chromatic notes (a tremor of sorts), to a final return to silence.
+Since he rarely deviates from such figure, I hear the sung text as slowly neutralized by the repetition of what constitutes a melodic trope which envelope rarely changes: From silence, to a crescendo, to an ending in a tail of chromatic notes (a tremor of sorts), to a final return to silence.

 The provenance of this trope’s expressive power is to be found in the European tradition of the minor second portamento typical of a lament.
 Fig. 2 therefore,should be viewed as a reduction of the melodic trope to its most basic shape.

-Fig.2 Basic shape of Sciarrino’s melodic trope as notated in mm.92-93 in Sciarrino’s Vanitas.
+Fig.2 Basic shape of Sciarrino’s melodic trope as notated in mm.92-93 in Sciarrino’s Vanitas

 Sciarrino’s variations of the trope are significantly limited towards the rearrangement of its envelope, and in only a few instances does he notate its inversion.
-In Fig.3, Sciarrino’s minimal rearrangement of the elements in the original trope’s envelope by starting with a tremor (instead of its usual position at the end of a long sustain), and ending with an upward portamento (instead of the usual downward one), should nevertheless be understood as inhabiting the same universe as the original trope in Fig.1 .
+In Fig.3, Sciarrino’s minimal rearrangement of the elements in the original trope’s envelope by starting with a tremor (instead of its usual position at the end of a long sustain) and ending with an upward portamento (instead of the usual downward one), should nevertheless be understood as inhabiting the same universe as the original trope in Fig.1

-Fig.3 Reconfiguration and slight variation of the work’s basic melodic trope as notated in mm.141-142 in Sciarrino’s Vanitas.
+Fig.3 Reconfiguration and slight variation of the work’s basic melodic trope as notated in mm.141-142 in Sciarrino’s Vanitas

 Fig.4 Longer passage showcasing the pervasiveness of the universal melodic trope as notated in Sciarrino’s Vanitas, Ultime Rose Pg.48.